SJSUSpring2020-CMPE272/Communicator/README.md

  - Ticket counters (Sign to speech for employee and speech to text for customer with hearing disability)
  - Attending any seminar or lecture (live Speech to Text for person with hearing disability)
  - Bank teller desk(Sign to speech for employee and speech to text for customer with hearing disability)
+ - Live zoom captioning using Speech to Text and Zoom API Token